-- Effective November 1, 2017, the options to transfer additional funds into your Plan (including transfers from an RRSP/RRIF or securities from a financial institution) and to exchange investments within your Plan are no longer available.
+- The options to transfer additional funds into your Plan (including transfers from an RRSP/RRIF or securities from a financial institution) and to exchange investments within your Plan are no longer available.

-- As always, you may transfer the funds from your Canada RIF Plan to another retirement income vehicle at any time.
+- You may transfer the funds from your Canada RIF Plan to another retirement income vehicle at any time.

 Transfers out of The Canada RIF

 Bonds from The Canada RSP to The Canada RIF

 If you have a Canada RSP Plan and would like to transfer your bonds from The Canada RSP to The Canada RIF prior to the age of 71, please contact Customer Service.

 Bonds from The Canada RIF to another RRIF/RRSP at a Financial Institution

 You may transfer your bonds “in-kind” from The Canada RIF to other registered plans at any time.
 You may also transfer the proceeds “in-cash” to another RRSP/RRIF.
 Please contact your financial institution or RSP Administrator.

 Payments are made by direct deposit to your bank account, or by cheque mailed to the address on file.
 Periodic payments are issued on the first business day of the month for the frequency you have chosen.
 If your mailing address has changed, please update it or sign up for direct deposit by completing the Change of Address and Direct Deposit form.